 What I fail to understand is why any student should commit plagiarism.
 Plagiarism is simple straight forward cheating; so what’s the point?
 To get a better score?
 To turn in an assignment on time?
-To me it appears to be just sheer laziness that leads students not to do thorough research work and write original essays and term papers.
-It’s taking the easy road to scoring better grades.
+To me, it appears to be just sheer laziness that leads students not to do thorough research work and write original essays and term papers.
+It’s taking the easy road to score better grades.
 Sadly, it doesn’t work.
 Yes, you might think that it will work as you have managed to fool the teacher.
-But really, it’s going to come back in some point of your life to bite you.
+But really, it’s going to come back at some point in your life to bite you.

 When teachers ask students

 to write an assignment, they expect them to go to the library, gather information and turn in an original paper.
 This is an essential part of learning and has to be done.
 One of the biggest curses of the internet is that it has made a horde of information on every topic under the sun available by just a few clicks on the mouse.

 This has led to the belief

 that by copying information, restructuring sentences, running it through a duplication plagiarism checker and changing sentences to conform and not get trapped, you can get away.
 Okay, so you do score well on the paper because the teacher has not caught on to what you have done, but before you pat yourself on the back, ask yourself this simple question; ‘is your conscience clear’?
 Now let’s think about this scenario.
 Your teacher has praised your work and asks you to explain it to the class.
 Will you be able to do it?
 I think the answer is pretty obvious.

 Saying that there